-Advice, assistance and tips from the pros in the field--where it counts!
-National Geographic Photographer, Kim Heacox, sent this Daily Expedition Report from Alaska on May 18, 2010.
+Advice, assistance and tips from the pros in the field—where it counts!
+National Geographic Photographer, Kim Heacox, sent this Daily Expedition Report from Alaska.
 Heacox was traveling aboard National Geographic Sea Lion as the resident photographer, giving photo tips and coaching his expedition companions to take their best shots.

 When planning for your next adventure, have you considered a trip to Alaska?
 From kayaking amongst waterfalls and beautiful blue icebergs, to viewing the amazing wildlife such as whales, bears and soaring eagles, Travel Expert, Joy Martinello, discusses options to consider when planning your next getaway.

 The mention of Alaska often conjures up images of calving glaciers, beaching whales and soaring bald eagles.
 However, Alaska's history and rich culture equally fascinate.
 Visitors can learn about totem-carving techniques, celebrate Norwegian traditions, and visit the last remaining structures of Russian colonial architecture in North America.

 Your Alaska Specialists: Alaska's "Inside" Inside Passage